R'

 We can also loop while a function returns a value, breaking as soon

-, with a similar construct:
+as it returns nil, with a similar construct:

 while let r = nextResult() {